-A squeeze page is a landing page which is specifically designed to collect e-mail addresses from visitors and prospects.
+A squeeze page is a landing page which is specifically designed to collect e-mail addresses from visitors and potential customers.
 Squeeze pages are designed in such a way as to use incentives, scarcity, and other psychological tactics in order to “squeeze” a visitor into providing their e-mail.

 Despite the many digital marketing channels that exist today, e-mail is still one of the most effective channels for online marketing.
-As such, many companies work hard to collect e-mail addresses from prospects so that they can market to them later.
+As such, many companies work hard to collect e-mail addresses from prospects, as part of the sales lead generation funnel, so that they can market to them later.

 Squeeze pages are an extreme form of landing page which are designed solely to collect e-mails.
-Squeeze pages often employ multiple persuasion techniques as well as a simple design with a primary CTA focused on e-mail collection.
+Squeeze pages often employ multiple persuasion techniques as well as a simple design with a primary CTA focused on getting customers to opt-in to email marketing.

-Once the e-mail is collected, it is typically added to an e-mail autoresponse list, in which marketing automation can be used to send targeted e-mails to the prospect aimed at eventually converting them into a customer.
-Unscrupulous marketers may also sell lists of e-mail addresses or use the lists that they acquire through squeeze pages to market affiliate products.
+Once the e-mail is collected, it is typically added to an email list, in whichmarketing automation can be used to send targeted, autoresponder e-mails to the prospect, aimed at eventually converting them into a customer.
+Unscrupulous marketers may also sell lists of their email subscribers or use the lists that they acquire through squeeze pages to market affiliate products.

 Marketers generally keep the content – and the distractions – on a squeeze page to a minimum.
 Unlike a typical homepage or directory page, a squeeze page usually does not include a search box, navigational links or any other way to browse additional information.

-Many squeeze pages offer free giveaways such as ebooks, videos, and reports as a way to incentivise users to provide their e-mail address.
+Many squeeze pages offer free giveaways such as free ebooks, white papers, videos, case studies, and reports as a way to incentivize users to provide their e-mail address.

 In addition to text, some squeeze pages also utilize informative ‘teaser’ content such as video that helps to promote whatever the squeeze page promises to deliver.